project-forth-works/project-forth-works.github.io/Template/README.md

 ## Background information and possible Pitfalls

 Please give references to data sheets, background articles or articles for follow up reading.

-Please also describe any problems that can occur related to the idea that you describe.
+Also describe any problems that may arise in connection with the idea you are describing.
-What were stumbling stones, what issues are important for others to know?
+What were stumbling blocks, what things are important for others to know?

 ---